openfed/kiso/docs/templates/page.html.twig.md

  * - page.highlighted: Items for the Highlighted (Featured content) region.
  * - page.help: Dynamic help text, mostly for admin pages.
  * - page.breadcrumb: Items for the Breadcrumb region.
- * - page.content: The current page content (Using 'Panels' to build page layouts).
+ * - page.content: The current page content.
+ * - page.navigation: Items for the Navigation sidebar (Left) region.
+ * - page.complementary: Items for the Related content sidebar (Right) region.
  * - page.postscript: Items for the Postscript (Footnotes) region.
  * - page.footer: Items for the Footer region.
  *